nikodonnell/getvero.github.io/_articles/tracking-customer-activity-in-analytics-tools.md

 ---
 title: Tracking email activity from Vero in KISSmetrics, Mixpanel, Amplitude and other analytics tools
+description: There are three potential ways you can track the messaging activity in Vero in other analytics tools or databases.
 categories:
 - integrations
 layout: articles